 My mother just got her new car.
 After driving a problematic Renault for many years, she decided to go for a Toyota Yaris.
 That’s an excellent choice for her needs.
 Despite Toyota’s recent recalls, it continues to deliver the best quality at the best price.
-The choice of the Toyota also gives me a good opportunity to eventually write about an essential core of my research: The Toyota Production System—the mother of all XPSs.
+The choice of Toyota also gives me a good opportunity to eventually write about an essential core of my research: The Toyota Production System—the mother of all XPSs.

 Toyota Production System (= real Lean)

-The TPS is a holistic system of production principles, often symbolised by the “TPS house” shown below.
+The TPS is a holistic system of production principles, often symbolized by the “TPS house” shown below.
 It all starts with robust processes (“Stability”), that are kept stable by leveling of production plans (“Heijunka”), kept constant by “Standardized work”, and continuously improved (“Kaizen”).
 The principle of “Just-In-Time” means that each process produces exactly what is needed, with the minimum amount of resources, just when the customer (the next process) needs it.
 The same importance is given to the principle of “Jidoka”, which explains how people should work together with technology to make the best of both.

-Today, there is an on-going trend for companies to develop their own company-specific production systems (XPSs).
+Today, there is an ongoing trend for companies to develop their own company-specific production systems (XPSs).
 Inspired by the TPS, they believe that developing a tailored system for their companies is much better than relying on consultants selling scattered lean projects (I explained why in an earlier post).
 Half a century after its development, the TPS has inspired thousands of such XPSs.
 TPS is the perfect production system, but only for Toyota…

 The recent fall and rise of Toyota

 Many have concluded that this marks the end of Toyota as the world’s manufacturing champion.
 They’re wrong.
 There are two characteristics of the recalls: It is the same error on all models and its made by suppliers.
 The latter fact does, of course, not exempt Toyota from the responsibility—and that’s why there are recalls.
-Toyota will for sure bounce back—because of, and not despite of, the Toyota Production System.
+Toyota will for sure bounce back—because of, and not despite, the Toyota Production System.

 My mother’s conclusion

 The Toyota Yaris does the job.
 It was the definitive best offer in the small car market.
 She never wanted the feeling of a Ferrari, she wanted a cost efficient and reliable car that would not turn into a French nightmare like the Renault Mégane she had before.
-The price was right and the extras exceeded the expectations (and probably the needs).
+The price was right, and the extras exceeded the expectations (and probably the needs).
 She knows nothing about the Toyota Production System, but she enjoys the effect of it everyday—just like the millions of other Toyota drivers out there.

 Further reading

-- Womack et al (1990) The Machine That Changed the World: The Story of Lean Production, Rawson Associates, New York
+- Womack et al. (1990) The Machine That Changed the World: The Story of Lean Production, Rawson Associates, New York

 - Ohno, T., 1988.
 Toyota production system: beyond large-scale production.
 Productivity Press, New York